 Current best evidence for clinical care (more info)

-BACKGROUND: There are no determined treatment agents for the severe coronavirus disease 2019 (COVID-19); therefore, it is suggested that methylprednisolone, as an immunosuppressive treatment, can reduce the inflammation of the respiratory system.
+INTRODUCTION: There are no determined treatment agents for severe COVID-19.
+It is suggested that methylprednisolone, as an immunosuppressive treatment, can reduce the inflammation of the respiratory system in COVID-19 patients.

-METHODS: We conducted a single-blind, randomised, controlled, clinical trial involving severe hospitalised patients with confirmed COVID-19 at the early pulmonary phase of the illness in Iran.
-The patients were randomly allocated in a 1:1 ratio by block randomisation method to receive standard care with methylprednisolone pulse (intravenous injection, 250 mg·day-1 for 3 days) or standard care alone.
-The study endpoint was the time of clinical improvement or death, whichever came first.
+METHODS: We conducted a single-blind, randomised controlled clinical trial involving severe hospitalised patients with confirmed COVID-19 at the early pulmonary phase of the illness in Iran.
+The patients were randomly allocated in a 1:1 ratio by the block randomisation method to receive standard care with methylprednisolone pulse (intravenous injection, 250 mg·day-1 for 3 days) or standard care alone.
+The study end-point was the time of clinical improvement or death, whichever came first.
 Primary and safety analysis was done in the intention-to-treat (ITT) population.

-RESULTS: Sixty-eight eligible patients underwent randomisation (34 patients in each group) from April 20, till Jun 20, 2020.
-In the standard care group, six patients received corticosteroids by the attending physician during treatment and excluded from the ITT population.
-Patients with clinical improvement were higher in the methylprednisolone group than in the standard care group (94·1% versus 57·1%), and the mortality rate was numerically lower in the methylprednisolone group (5·9% versus 42.9%; p <0·001).
-We demonstrated that patients in the methylprednisolone intervention group had a significantly increased survival time compared with the patients in the standard care group [Log rank test: p<0.001; Hazard ratio: 0.293; 95% C??I: 0.?154-0.556].
-A total of two patients in each group (5·8% and 7·1% respectively) showed severe adverse events between initiation of treatment and the end of the study.
+RESULTS: 68 eligible patients underwent randomisation (34 patients in each group) from April 20, 2020 to June 20, 2020.
+In the standard care group, six patients received corticosteroids by the attending physician before the treatment and were excluded from the overall analysis.
+The percentage of improved patients was higher in the methylprednisolone group than in the standard care group (94.1% versus 57.1%) and the mortality rate was significantly lower in the methylprednisolone group (5.9% versus 42.9%; p<0.001).
+We demonstrated that patients in the methylprednisolone group had a significantly increased survival time compared with patients in the standard care group (log-rank test: p<0.001; hazard ratio 0.293, 95% CI 0.154-0.556).
+Two patients (5.8%) in the methylprednisolone group and two patients (7.1%) in the standard care group showed severe adverse events between initiation of treatment and the end of the study.

-CONCLUSIONS: Our results suggested that methylprednisolone pulse could be an efficient therapeutic agent for hospitalised severe COVID-19 patients at the pulmonary phase.
+CONCLUSIONS: Our results suggest that methylprednisolone pulse could be an efficient therapeutic agent for hospitalised severe COVID-19 patients at the pulmonary phase.

 |Discipline / Specialty Area||Score|